-- 6 (1) The income and property of the charity shall be applied solely towards the promotion of the Objects - (2) (a) A director is entitled to be reimbursed from the property of the charity or may pay out of such property reasonable expenses properly incurred by him or her when acting on behalf of the charity - (b) A director may benefit from trustee indemnity insurance cover purchased at the charity's expense in accordance with, and subject to the conditions in, section 73F of the Charities Act 1993 - (c) A director may receive an indemnity from the charity in the circumstances specified in article 57 - (3) None of the income or property of the charity may be paid or transferred directly or indirectly by way of dividend bonus or otherwise by way of profit to any member of the charity.
-This does not prevent a member who is not also a director receiving - (a) a benefit from the charity in the capacity of a beneficiary of the charity, - (b) reasonable and proper remuneration for any goods or services supplied to the charity unless
+- 6. (1) The income and property of the charity shall be applied solely towards the promotion of the Objects. - (2) (a) A director is entitled to be reimbursed from the property of the charity or may pay out of such reasonable expenses properly incurred by him or her when action of behalf of the charity - (b) A director may benefit from trustee indemnity insurance cover purchased at the charity's expense in accordance, and subject to conditions in, section 73F of the Charities Act 1993. - (c) A director may receive an indemnity from the charity in the circumstances specified in article 56. - (3) None of the income or property of the charity may be paid or otherwise transferred directly or indirectly by the way of profit to any member of the charity.
+This does not prevent a member who is not also a director receiving: - (a) a benefit from the charity in the capacity of a beneficiary of the charity; - (b) reasonable and proper remuneration for any goods or services supplied to the charity.